Table of Contents Show

 Something as easy as rebooting or restarting your iPhone can fix many issues, including problems with your device’s microphone.
 Restarting the iPhone means all the apps open on your device are shut down, and the system processes running in the background are refreshed or reloaded.
 This method fixes a lot of minor as well as significant issues caused by bugs or glitches.
 Hence, try restarting your iPhone to fix its microphone.

 Clue #2.
-Clean microphone on iPhone
+Please Clean microphone on Your iPhone

 If you are someone who barely takes care of their iPhone or cleans them frequently, then dirt and lint might get inside the ports of your smartphone, causing the microphone to sound muffled or muted.
 It is essential to clean your smartphones now and then for them to last long without any issues.

 To clean your iPhone and its ports, you need to use a cleaning agent like isopropyl alcohol instead of blowing into the ports, as it will only push the lint or dust deeper into the ports.
 Take a cotton swab or a cue tip and some isopropyl alcohol.
 Moderately dip the cue tip in the isopropyl alcohol solution and gently clean your iPhone’s front, back, and sides.
 You can also try inserting the cue tip in the various ports of your iPhone but be gentle, as pushing the cue tip too hard can damage the ports.

 Hint: I recommend, you should clean your iPhone microphone every 3 months.

 Once you have cleaned the ports of your iPhone, try testing the microphone using the methods pointed out in the earlier sections of this post to check if the issue is resolved or not.

 Clue #3.
 Unplug All The accessories and Turn Off Bluetooth